 Cochlear implant surgery is very safe, but any operation comes with risks.
-Problems can include bleeding, infection, and side effects from the medicine that sends you to sleep during the surgery.
-Other possible problems include:
+Problems can include bleeding, infections, and side effects from the medicine that sends you to sleep during the procedure.

-- Nerve injury that changes your sense of taste
+- A nerve injury that changes your sense of taste

 - Nerve damage that causes weakness or paralysis in your face